tylerauerbeck/datum/README.md

 ## OpenFGA Playground

-You can load up a local openFGA environment with the compose setup in this repository; `task compose:fga` - this will launch an interactive playground where you can model permissions model(s) or changes to the models
+You can load up a local openFGA environment with the compose setup in this repository; `task fga:up` - this will launch an interactive playground where you can model permissions model(s) or changes to the models

 ## Migrations